 auth Default.
 Authentication only. auth-int Authentication with integrity protection.
-Signed message digests (checksums) verify the integrity of messages sent between client and server.

-auth-conf Authentication with confidentiality (transport-layer encryption) and integrity.
-Applicable only if HiveServer is configured to use Kerberos authentication.
+Signed message digests (checksums) verify the integrity of messages sent between client and server. auth-conf Authentication with confidentiality (transport-layer encryption).
+Use this setting for encrypted communications from clients to HiveServer.

-- 1. In Cloudera Manager, navigate to Clusters Hive Configuration. - 2.
+- 1. In Cloudera Manager, navigate to Clusters HIVE_ON_TEZ-1 Configuration. - 2.
 In HiveServer2 Advanced Configuration Snippet (Safety Valve) for hive-site click + to add a property and value. - 3.
 Specify the QOP auth-conf setting for the SASL QOP property.
 For example,